solana-nft-programs/token-manager/README.md

 ## Documentation

 Documentation is a work in progress.
-For now, one should read [the end-to-end tests of the SDK](/tests/mintWrapper.spec.ts).
+For now, one should read [the tests](/tests/createRental.spec.ts).

 We soon plan on releasing a React library to make it easy to integrate Cardinal with your frontend.